UKCoRR is proud to work with a range of organisations including:

 - London – coordinated by Helen Cargill (King’s College London), Nancy Graham (London School of Economics), Ruth Harrison (Imperial College London) and Torsten Reimer (British Library) https://wwwf.imperial.ac.uk/blog/openaccess/london-oa-network/

 - North East – Durham, Newcastle, Northumbria, Sunderland and Teesside Universities.
-No ‘official’ contact or webpage at present. firstname.lastname@example.org is happy to be contacted.
+No ‘official’ contact or webpage at present. firstname.lastname@example.org is the contact email for this group.

 - South West group http://gw4.ac.uk/ a group of 4 Universities